Chernobyl is the most depressing site I’ve ever seen

 Pripyat was a very beautiful city; It was a brand new city built to serve the nearby Chernobyl nuclear reactor.
 The city had a population of 50,000 by the time it was evacuated on April 27th, 1986, one day after the disaster.
 I read that the city was one of the best cities to live in the former Soviet Union.
 Actually, when I told the guide about that, she paused for a moment and said “It wasn’t one of the best, it was the best”.
 People living there were carefully selected by Soviet authorities; they were the most intelligent and the most educated scientists in the entire Soviet Union.
 Living in Pripyat was like a dream.

-The city was ahead of its time and had many amenities which no other city in its size in the entire Soviet Union would dream about; An Olympic size swimming pool, a football stadium, amusement park, 20 schools and kindergartens, a hospital that could accommodate more than 400 patients, and more… this small city had 33,000 roses, can you imagine?
-Living there was like a dream, a beautiful dream, until the disaster happened…
+The city was ahead of its time and had many amenities which no other city of its size in the entire Soviet Union would dream about; An Olympic size swimming pool, a football stadium, an amusement park, 20 schools and kindergartens, a hospital that could accommodate more than 400 patients, and more… this small city had 33,000 roses, can you imagine?
+Living there was like a dream, a beautiful dream until the disaster happened…

 Residents of Pripyat were evacuated on April 27th, 1986.
-They were asked to carry necessary items only and they had to leave in 4 hours.
+They were asked to carry the necessary items only and they had to leave in 4 hours.
 They left everything behind, including pets.
-They were told it’s temporary and they would be able to come back soon, that never happened…
+They were told it was temporary and they would be able to come back soon, but that never happened…

 We started the tour in the city with a visit to a building (I believe it’s a school) that has a gym and an Olympic size swimming pool inside it.
 The swimming pool was still in use by liquidators until 1996, a decade after the disaster.